edgarVazquez43/TAKESHI/README.md

-# Toyota_dspl
+# TAKESHI CODES
-This repository is for service robot Toyota HSR.
+This repository is for pumas team service robot TAKESHI.